seitsu/contact-inventory-report/README.md

 ## Status
 The idea to create the Repository, the Structure and numerous Reports was first raised by the ICANN Registrar Stakeholder Group ([RrSG]) Technical and Operational ([TechOps]) Subcommittee, and further discussed and eventually approved in the [CPH TechOps] Group.

+This document is **not active** anymore.
+We abandoned it in favor of [Simple Registration Reporting].

 ## Validation
 The draft is written in IETF RFC style.
 Therefore, you may validate this [draft] with https://tools.ietf.org/tools/idnits/.